Ashgabat: Post-1991

-Following independence in 1991, President Saparmurat Niyazov began hiring foreign architectural and construction firms, most prominently Bouygues of France and the Turkish firms Polimeks and Gap Inşaat, the latter a subsidiary of Çalık Holding.
-These firms blended Persian-style domes, which Niyazov favored, with Greco-Roman architectural elements such as pillars.
+Following independence in 1991, President Saparmyrat Nyýazow began hiring foreign architectural and construction firms, most prominently Bouygues of France and the Turkish firms Polimeks and Gap Inşaat, the latter a subsidiary of Çalık Holding.
+These firms blended Persian-style domes, which Nyýazow favored, with Greco-Roman architectural elements such as pillars.

-Following Niyazov's death, domes began to go out of fashion for buildings other than mosques, and public buildings began to take on more modernist characteristics, often with a motif reflecting the structure's intended occupant.
+Following Nyýazow's death, domes began to go out of fashion for buildings other than mosques, and public buildings began to take on more modernist characteristics, often with a motif reflecting the structure's intended occupant.
 For example, the Ministry of Foreign Affairs building is topped by a globe of the Earth, inside which is a conference center; the Development Bank building is topped by a giant coin; the Ministry of Health and Medical Industry building is shaped like a stylized caduceus, the dental hospital is shaped like a molar and the international terminal of Ashgabat International Airport is shaped like a falcon.
 The dominant characteristic of new construction since 1991 has been nearly universal facing with white marble.
-Another recurring motif is the eight-pointed star of Oguz Han, the largest of which is on the television tower and has entered the Guinness Book of World Records.
+Another recurring motif is the eight-pointed star of Oguz han, the largest of which is on the television tower and has entered the Guinness Book of World Records.
 The official Turkmen government guide book to Ashgabat refers to the star of Oguz Khan as "...the basic dominant of the whole architectural-art decor..."

 After independence, the city architect's office ordered construction of many high-rise (generally 12-story) residential buildings.
 Modern construction techniques allow high-rise development with good seismic safety.
 Primarily consisting of residential towers, the first floor is typically used as retail space and for building maintenance.